Version2beta/version2beta/src/articles/mob_programming.md

 Our CTO and VP-engineering strongly support the local tech community.
 With their support we created a full-time, paid, internship program specifically for women who are retraining and/or returning to the workforce.
 One of our goals is to take a boot camp graduate to a solid junior level developer in 16 weeks.
 We have four interns at a time, working with at least two more experienced developers, generally on a greenfield project, in a mob, five hours a day, five days a week.
 The interns' mob often includes domain experts and developers from other teams sharing their experience.

-My primary direction for professional development right now is learning to build teams of functional programmers that productively includes junior developers.
+My primary direction for professional development right now is learning to build teams of functional programmers that productively include junior developers.
 Part of my study has been to create a workshop series called "An Ounce of Elixir", teaching functional programming (using Elixir) mostly to new developers.
 Every workshop is interactive and hands-on, and includes about 6 hours of mob programming.
 In each workshop, the students solve the same exercise: creating an event-sourced, CQRS shopping cart in a purely functional way.
 In each case so far, the workshop participants, programming in a mob, have succeeded in creating a purely functional shopping cart.

 I've done ad-hoc mobs, short-term mobs, and long-term mobs, but I haven't done anything with the level of commitment and longevity that Woody Zuill's team has.
 They have done mob programming day in and out for years, and in spite of my hubris, there's so much to learn from them.
 At the same time, I'm confident our experience is useful, so don't stop reading yet.